-The main objectives of the program's parent booster club is to support and enhance the instructional program and to provide program communication to students and parents.
+The main objectives of the program's parent booster club are to support and enhance the instructional program and to provide program communication to students and parents.
 The booster club does not take any role in determining program or educational decisions.
 All parents are encouraged to become members of the booster club.
 Participation is optional.
 Attendance at all performances and meetings is encouraged.
 There are various expenses necessary to run a quality Fine Arts program, which may not be covered by the District.
-Such expenses include expert clinicians, contest fees and expenses, meals for students, student leadership conferences, student scholarships, etc. The vast majority of the booster club budget is spent on educational activities.
+Such expenses include expert clinicians, contest fees and expenses, meals for students, Fine Arts Program Handbook 10 student leadership conferences, student scholarships, etc. Much of the booster club budget is spent on educational activities.
 We encourage all parents and students to participate in booster club fundraising activities throughout the school year.